SethSingletary/chat-app/README.md

 ```bash
 npm expo install
 ```
-Once all packages have been installed you are all set to start running the code.
+Once all packages have been installed you must configure the firebase.
+Create a firebase project and then paste the configuration object in the fireBaseConfig object located in App.js.
+Then you are all set to start running the code.
 Simply run
 ```bash
 expo start
 ```